jkentjnr/grunt-force-developer/README.md

 ```

 #### grunt-force-developer Folder Structure
-Using `grunt-force-developer`, a developer can adopt a fully dynamic file structure that operates independent of the perscribed package structure.
-The below example is a snippet from a developer managing their package in structure appropriate for their project.
+Using `grunt-force-developer`, a developer can adopt a fully dynamic file structure that operates independent of the perscribed salesforce package structure.
+The below example is a snippet from a developer managing their package in structure with little constraints, appropriate for their project.

 ```
 == .metadata